mongodb/docs/source/includes/fact-view-query-conversion-history.rst

      - Description

    * - Spinner
-     - the query is currently being executed.
+     - The conversion is currently being executed.

    * - Green check mark
-     - The query was successfully converted
+     - The conversion was successful.

    * - Red exclamation mark
-     - The query failed on last attempt
+     - The conversion failed on last attempt